-In December 2011, the Compensation Committee elected to award additional incentive compensation to four of the named executive officers.
+In December 2011, the Compensation Committee elected to award additional incentive compensation to the five named executive officers.
 The Committee made these awards in conjunction with its annual review of the compensation program for the Company's executive officers.
 During this review, the Committee noted that the Company had not granted stock options or similar long term incentive compensation to the senior executives since 2008.
-The Committee determined that the Company should periodically make such awards to the senior executive officers in order to provide them with incentives based upon the long term success of the Company.
+The Committee determined that the Company should periodically make such awards to the senior executive officers to provide them with incentives based upon the long term success of the Company.
 The awards consisted of stock options.
-No subsequent option awards have been made to the four named executive officers.
+No subsequent option awards have been made to the five named executive officers.